Overview

 Default theme

-The default theme spreads over several categories.
+The default theme covers multiple design areas and categories.

-spacing
+spacing values

-space between elements and inside elements.
+Spacing determines space between elements and space inside elements.
+It is used for:

 xs: 10px